-Numbering means giving serial numbers or numbers to a list or a data.
-In excel there is no special button provided which gives numbering for our data.
-As we already know excel does not provide a method or tool or a button to give the sequential number to a list of data, which means we need to do this by ourselves.
+Numbering means giving serial numbers or numbers to a list or data.
+In excel, there is no special button provided, which gives numbering for our data.
+As we already know, excel does not provide a method or tool or a button to provide the sequential number to a list of data, which means we need to do this by ourselves.

 How to Auto Number in Excel?

-To do auto numbering in excel we need to remember that we have our autofill function is turned on.
-By default, it is turned on but in any case, if we do not have enabled or by mistakenly disabled autofill here is how we can re-enable it.
+To do auto numbering in excel, we need to remember that our autofill function is turned on.
+By default, it is turned on but in any case, if we do not have enabled or by mistakenly disabled autofill, here is how we can re-enable it.

 Now we have checked the autofill is enabled, there are three methods for excel auto-numbering,